National Space Activities Commission: SARE

 The SARE satellites are under study.
 They will weigh around 200 kg and employ nanotechnology.

 Launch vehicles

-The Tronador (rocket), under development, is a multi-stage satellite launcher.
+The Tronador, under development, is a multi-stage satellite launcher.
 It was expected to start flight tests in 2012.
 The T-4000 third stage test-rocket (with a diameter of 43.8 cm) is also being developed, with the current version using a liquid propellant engine of 40 kN trust.
 However, in the last 4 years, 1 third stage prototype and 1 first stage pre-prototype launch attempts have been unsuccessful.
 The last of these attempts ended with the rocket falling in the side of the launcher structure without any fire or explosion due to the rocket being loaded with only 460 kg of fuel for a short combustion in order to test the engine in flight for a few seconds, no material, human or environmental harm resulting.

 Airborne systems

 CONAE is actually operating a self developed airborne SAR called SARAT.
 The radar is capable of obtaining full polarimetric L-band data with a resolution of 3 x 0.4 m.
 It is intended as a pre-SAOCOM test bench.